The matrix product approximation for the dynamic cavity method: Discussion

 \section{Discussion}

 The described MPEM algorithm for the simulation of stochastic dynamics is based on the cavity method, applicable for locally tree-like interaction graphs, and on the matrix product approximation for edge messages which exploits the decay of (connected) temporal correlations.
 The MPEM method lifts restrictions of earlier approaches for the solution of dynamic cavity equations, mentioned in the introduction.
 It can also be used to simulate in the thermodynamic limit.
 Compared to Monte Carlo simulations, errors decrease much faster as a function of the invested computation time.
 This has been demonstrated for Glauber dynamics of the kinetic Ising model in Ref.~\cite{Barthel2018-97}.
 Hence, the MPEM method is particularly suited for the precise analysis of temporal correlations, decay processes, and low-probability events.
+For the Glauber-Ising dynamics and fixed truncation thresholds, we have seen here that MPEM bond dimensions converge to a constant as a function of time.
+This should generally apply when connected temporal correlations decay exponentially.
+It implies that required computation costs per iteration grow only linearly instead of exponentially in time.

 There are several ways in which the MPEM method can be developed further.
 Here, we have discussed a more efficient truncation scheme that reduces computation costs considerably from $\mc{O}(M^{3z-3})$ to $\mc{O}(M^{2z-1})$, and we have generalized the method to models where the transition probabilities for a vertex depend explicitly on the vertex state at the previous time step, in addition to the states for its nearest neighbors.

-Efficient codes for the MPEM algorithms, including the optimized truncation scheme of Sec.~\ref{sec:dmTrunc}, are available from the author.
+Efficient codes for the MPEM algorithms, including the optimized truncation scheme of Sec.~\ref{sec:dmTrunc}, are available from the author and under \href{http://www.manyparticle.org/~barthel/mpem}{www.manyparticle.org/$\sim$barthel/mpem}.
 They were, for example, employed for the simulations in Ref.~\cite{Barthel2018-97}.
+We are also happy to collaborate on specific applications.

 I gratefully acknowledge discussions with Silvio Franz and Caterina De~Bacco that initiated this work and support through US Department of Energy grant DE-SC0019449.